 When to seek medical attention for liver disease?

-Often, the onset of a liver disease is gradual and there is no specific symptom that leads the affected individual to seek medical attention.
-Fatigue, weakness and weight loss that can not be explained should request a visit for a medical evaluation.
+Often, the onset of liver disease is gradual, and there is no specific symptom that leads the affected individual to seek medical attention.
+Fatigue, weakness, and weight loss that can not be explained should request a visit for a medical evaluation.

-The jaundice or yellow skin is never normal and should request an assessment by a health professional.
+Jaundice or yellow skin is never normal and should require an assessment by a health professional.

 Overdose of Acetaminophen or Tylenol, either accidental or intentional, can cause acute liver failure.
-Emergency assessment and treatment is required.
+Emergency assessment and treatment are required.

 Tests and diagnosis

-Finding the cause and degree of liver damage is important to guide the treatment.
+Finding the cause and degree of liver damage is vital to guide the treatment.

 Your doctor is likely to start with the medical history and a complete physical examination.
 Your doctor may recommend the following tests: